 CLIP and SigLIP tell a model whether an image and a caption belong together.
 Modern VLMs go further: they turn visual features into something a language model can reason over token by token.

-The safest way to study those systems is to stick to architectures that have actually been published.
+Study published architectures first.
 Open papers already show the main patterns we need:

 That gives us a solid mental model without pretending we know the internals of proprietary systems.